dannyb195/Developer-Fuel/README.md

 Let's be honest... being a location independent developer or designer is pretty awesome.
 We work at home, at conferences, or simply traveling, but all too often we have a billion tabs open in our browser!

 Well I say NO MORE!
-Developer Fuel provides the most import WordPress Admin UX update since MP6 by adding a widget right on your Dashboard to show either the closet Coffee Shops or Bars.
+Developer Fuel provides the most important WordPress Admin UX update since MP6 by adding a widget right on your Dashboard to show either the closet Coffee Shops or Bars.
 No longer will you have to get lost in a sea of Chrome tabs just to find a place to grab your drink of choice.

 ##Installation